Bertrand-tech/Open-KNX/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO).md

 Open your favorite shell

-> **IMPORTANT:** If you are not useing developer mode, it has to be Windows Command Prompt (cmd) with administrator privileges.
+> **IMPORTANT:** If you are not using developer mode, it has to be Windows Command Prompt (cmd) with administrator privileges.

 Go to your favorite development directory.
 For PIO the default is ~/Documents/PlatformIO/Projects